arunkumr/Media-Query-Parser-IE8/README.md

   - You already use Jquery as part of your project.
   - You only want to support IE8 with this script.
   - You are feeling adventorous and want to try something new
+  - You created a responsive website with neat features possibly with bootstrap as your framework and finally the requirement reads support is required for IE8.

 Otherwise you are better of with [Respond.js]